 - Chew your foods at least 20 times each mouthful

 - Do not watch television, read books or answer calls while eating

 - Eat fruits or drink fresh fruit juices between 3-4pm

-- Meditate soon after waking up and at bedtime to relax the mind
+- Meditate soon after waking up and at bedtime to connect with the Self.

 - Take sleep therapy.
 Avoid sleep medication.

 Fatty liver can be reversed in the early stages.
 As it progresses, managing your condition can become a challenge.
 Act when you can still save your liver.
 After all, this is the only organ that saves you from several diseases.
 Take care when you need to.